Date: 02-16-2022

 From what 've read, directory listings from FTP sites are one of

-those things that can vary from server type to server typeand maybe
+those things that can vary from server type to server type, and maybe

 with variations within the same type of server software.